warrendt/CopilotZ2H/Session4/README.md

 ## 📁 Files Included

-- `Session 4- Preparing the Tenant.pptx`: A structured set of technical and organizational steps required to prepare your Microsoft 365 environment for successful Copilot deployment.
+- `Session 4- Preparing the Tenant.pdf`: A structured set of technical and organizational steps required to prepare your Microsoft 365 environment for successful Copilot deployment.

 ## 🎯 Objective